williamsonlab/Davis_Tan_2016/README.md

 *spectrast_rt_extract
 **A small tool used to pull the retention time out of a spectraST library to be used for iRT libraries in Skyline

-*skyline_calc_abundance
-**A python script uesd to filter and plot datasets output by Skyline